DragoJelavic/DragoJelavic/README.md

 ## Currently doing
 **"It's been far too long Drago! 🎉 Welcome back!"**

-I am currently upgrading my old projects such as my final thesis paper where I built a health app that sells medical aids. ❤️‍🩹

 Will also update the other projects a bit.
 And hopefully, start a new one... 🔜